ngxs/store/docs/concepts/store.md

 - Generate a `{name}.state.spec.ts`
 - Generate a `{name}.state.ts`.
 The state file also includes an action handler for the generated action.

-> Note: The generated files will be placed in the selected `path`, or the root of your application if no `path` is selected
+> Note: If the --flat option is false, the generated files will be organized into a directory named using the kebab case of the --name option.
+For instance, 'MyStore' will be transformed into 'my-store'.

 ### Creating actions